Mario von Bucovich: Career in Germany

 In his published work he was most noted for his urban studies with a focus on streetscapes, but his studio work undertaken at the Atelier Karl Schenker was often of entertainment personalities of Weimar period stage and screen.
 He photographed Marlene Dietrich, Elisabeth Bergner and Leni Riefenstahl (in her days as a dancer, preceding her career as a film director).

 Amongst his most notable books were Berlin, Das Gesicht Der Stadt (Berlin, Portrait of a City) and Paris (with a foreword by Paul Morand).
 The Paris book included photos by Germaine Krull.
 The Berlin book published originally by Albertus Verlag, a publishing house he founded in 1928, had a foreword written by the author Alfred Döblin.

 During the late 1920s his photos appeared across the gamut of German photo journalism including the titles: Der Querschnitt, Uhu, Die Dame, Die neue Linie, Das Magazin, Skizzen, Welt-Magazin, Kölnische Illustrierte Zeitung, Revue des Monats, Das Kriminalmagazin, Das Leben, Das Kunstblatt, Farbe und Form, Das Deutsche Lichtbild, Deutscher Kamera Almanach, Die Reklame, and Der Photo-Freund.

 His views of Girona in Spain taken in 1933 were published in the National Geographic magazine.

-Exile Years
+Later years

 He moved to New York during the 1930s where he had a studio at 687 Lexington Avenue and worked for a publishing house on 41st Street.
 In his American period he published two photographic essays, Washington D.C.
 City Beautiful and Manhattan Magic: A Collection of Eighty-Five Photographs.
 He moved to Mexico and was working there through at least the early part of that decade, until his death on 30 November 1947 in a traffic accident in Mexico City.